es-progress/zephyr/docs/know-how/rescue.md

 This method works if the machine is still bootable without faulty hardware.
 Basically you boot from a live USB and chroot to the installed system.

-1. Boot from live USB
+1. :red_circle: Boot from live USB
 1. Mount root partition.
 You can mount anywhere, but I'll use `/target` in this example.

     1. (If encrypted) Open LUKS encryption